supabase/realtime/forum/TLA_FINDINGS.md

    delta-to-an-already-swept-router probe (`_w2`) did not surface within its search budget, so that exact shape is covered by the clean partials, not by a confirmed witness.
-Still open (unchanged): `Muster2RestartDownAsync` is single-group — its composition with delta selection is unchecked (the sync `Muster2DeltaRestartDown` covers restart × delta; the async window is view-level, so multi-group is not expected to change its class).
+Still open (unchanged): `Muster2RestartDownAsync` is single-group and sweep-less — its composition with the delta selection is unchecked (the sync `Muster2DeltaRestartDown` covers restart × delta; the async window is view-level, so multi-group is not expected to change its class), and its composition with the occupancy GC sweep is unchecked too (`Muster3RestartDown` composes the sweep with the *sync* corrected restart only; the async residual could in principle let the sweep judge under a dead incarnation's not-yet-wiped agreement, though the routes-away guard's fail-safe argument is unchanged).
+Both are expected Finding-A-class at worst; neither is built.
 8. **Marker seq abstraction (noted, declined).** Every `NoMissedDelivery` model stamps re-announce markers with a fresh per-message seq, while the real heartbeat carries the stable committed `view_seq` — the abstraction